‘Mary Poppins Returns’, ‘Kong: Skull Island’ & Other Hollywood Reboots: No Original Ideas Left? [Opinion]

 There’s 84 years between the two films.
 Doesn’t that make you wonder what movies will be like 84 years in the future, in 2101?

 The remake coming to the big screen very soon is Beauty and the Beast, the original of which was Disney animated, so it was only a matter of time before someone decided to put together a real-life version.
-The story of Beauty and the Beast was written by a Frenchwoman named Madame Gabrielle Suzanne de Villeneauve, and according to The Sun, Hollywood has tweaked her telling of it, as de Villeneauve wrote of a young woman who was taken against her will by a beast, not a lady who stumbled upon a lair and willingly went to visit its owner.
+The story of Beauty and the Beast was written by a Frenchwoman named Madame Gabrielle Suzanne de Villeneauve, and according to the Sun, Hollywood has tweaked her telling of it, as de Villeneauve wrote of a young woman who was taken against her will by a beast, not a lady who stumbled upon a lair and willingly went to visit its owner.

 In addition to Mary Poppins Returns and Kong: Skull Island, we have Underworld: Blood Wars and Resident Evil: The Final Chapter(let’s hope so) that came out on January 6 and January 27, respectively.
 I’ve lost count of how many sequels there are to these two movies.
 I’ve only seen the originals, which makes me wonder if they’re as popular as one would think they would be, considering how many of each have been made.